80 Years Old

 Tosi’s roots go back to 1938 when Anthony Tosi and his wife, Henrietta, opened a small summer resort in Stevensville to serve the Italian community of Cicero, Illinois.
 The resort had eight small cabins and a large common hall and was open from Memorial Day through Labor day to visitors from the Chicago area seeking the sun and sand of Lake Michigan and the special taste of Grandma Tosi’s exceptional northern Italian food.

 Long before outdoor grilling became a national passion, Grandma Tosi was cooking many of her meat dishes over open coals.
-She also served homemade pastas and home-grown herbs and vegetables, including zucchini squash so she could harvest the blossoms for Fiori di Zucca Fritti (fried zucchini blossoms), a longtime Tosi’s favorite still served in season.
+She also served homemade pasta and home-grown herbs and vegetables, including zucchini squash so she could harvest the blossoms for Fiori di Zucca Fritti (fried zucchini blossoms), a longtime Tosi’s favorite still served in season.
 It wasn’t long before local citizens heard about the good food being served over on Ridge Road in Stevensville and began stopping by to see if “Nonna” (Grandma Tosi) might be willing to serve meals to “locals.”

 Grandma Tosi declined, saying she already had all the work she could handle.
 But her son, Emilio, knew a good thing when he saw it, and so, in 1948, Tosi’s Restaurant, a full-fledged eating establishment with room for 100 diners, opened to the public.
 The Menu featured many of Grandma Tosi’s favorites plus several more dishes created by Emilio himself.